Bira/octopus-carnival/_drafts/lphr-scene-03.md

 Mechanically, it works, but story-wise there are a couple of wrinkles here.
 The Salt Works are located on the docks _outside_ the walls, which is a really bad place for a Silver Ravens hideout.
-And the livery ruins are locates all the way across Kintargo, in a place that's really inconvenient for a salt factory.
+And the livery ruins are located all the way across Kintargo, in a place that's really inconvenient for a salt factory.
 Plus I think the demons in the basement would probably manage to make themselves known to the assholes running the factory, even if said assholes are not